Mass and Decay-Constant Evolution of Heavy Quarkonia and $B_c$ States from Thermal QCD Sum Rules: Numerical Setup and Thermal Inputs

 with $M^2_{\text{cent}}$ the midpoint of the interval quoted in Table~\ref{tab:borelcheck}.
 In a second step we fix an overall normalization constant for each channel such that the decay constant at $T=0$ matches a chosen reference value $f_{\mathcal{C}}^{\text{(ref)}}$ taken from the vacuum QCD sum-rule and lattice literature.
 Schematically,

 while the ratios $f_{\mathcal{C}}(T)/f_{\mathcal{C}}(0)$ and the thermal evolution of $m_{\mathcal{C}}(T)$ are then predictions of the framework without further tuning.
 Thus, the $T=0$ masses and decay constants used in Tables~\ref{tab:compare} and~\ref{tab:summary} should be regarded as calibrated anchors rather than new precision determinations.
+In particular, the quoted vacuum decay constants are normalization inputs at $T=0$, whereas the most robust outputs of the present model are the thermal ratios and trends.